Łazanki noodles

 MAKING THE PASTA

-STEP 1: While you’re making the pasta, boil the sauerkraut with a bay leaf for 20 minutes.
+STEP 1: While you’re making the pasta, boil the sauerkraut with a bay leaf in a medium pot for 20 minutes.
 Do not add salt since sauerkraut is already salty.
 Also, bring a large pot of water to a boil and cook the sausages for about 15 minutes.
 Once cooked, set both aside until you mix them with other ingredients.

 STEP 2: Whisk two eggs in a bowl.
 Add the flour and gently mix it into the egg mixture.